-- From that point forward, continue on with the elimination diet until 3 months time as passed.
+- From that point forward, continue with the elimination diet until three months have passed.

-- At 3 months, you can try reintroducing one of the restricted food groups – I suggest starting with nightshades – back into a cheat meal.
+- At three months, you can try reintroducing one of the restricted food groups – I suggest starting with nightshades – back into a cheat meal.

-I encourage you to consult with your medical doctor or healthcare provider before making any significant changes to your eating habits.
+I encourage you to consult your medical doctor or healthcare provider before significantly changing your eating habits.

 Elimination Diet Shopping List

-Your best options for foods in the elimination diet are vegetables and meats – in that order.
+Your best food options in the elimination diet are vegetables and meats – in that order.
 Here are some ideas for your elimination diet shopping list next time you go to the grocery store:

 - romaine lettuce